-Judging by the theme of my blog you must have realized I’m into fashion, tv shows and true crime story.
+Judging by the theme of my blog you must have realized I’m into fashion, tv shows, and true crime stories.
 To have a tv show combining the 3 is a blessing for me.
 Getting to watch a true story of Versace and his murderer was so exciting for me and I got in with high hopes.

-The whole show focuses mainly on serial killer Andrew Cunanan and introduces us all of his victims.
-Show is definitely not for a light natures.
+The whole show focuses mainly on serial killer Andrew Cunanan and introduces us to all of his victims.
+The show is definitely not for a light nature.

-We get to see tragic background of the murderer.
-We’re confronted with Andrews horrible site at the beginning of the show.
+We get to see the tragic background of the murderer.
+We’re confronted with Andrews’s horrible site at the beginning of the show.

 That way by the time you’re done with the show you’re left sympathizing with Andrew.
-You’re left with the image of poor gay kid with traumatic childhood and big dreams of better life.
-Getting raped by his lying father, sick mother, incredible amount of pressure put on him, so many lies poor kid got lost in turned him into serial killer.
-We get to see the birth of a pathological liar, manipulator and sadist portrayed perfectly by Darren Criss.
+You’re left with the image of a poor gay kid with a traumatic childhood and big dreams of a better life.
+Getting raped by his lying father, sick mother, an incredible amount of pressure put on him, so many lies poor kid got lost in turned him into a serial killer.
+We get to see the birth of a pathological liar, manipulator, and sadist portrayed perfectly by Darren Criss.

 Once again I’m discussed by my interest in serial killers and most importantly serial killers that are played by hot actors.

 Why do they have to bring humanity to a monster?